Battle of Cape St. George: Battle

 The Japanese battle plan divided their force into two columns, with the three transport destroyers trailing the two escort destroyers.
 The American battle plan also divided their force into two columns using tactics devised by Burke and first employed successfully by Commander Frederick Moosbrugger at the Battle of Vella Gulf the previous August.
 One column would make a torpedo attack while the other took up a supporting position ready to open gunfire as soon as the first column's torpedo attack struck home.

-The Japanese destroyers landed the 920 troops and supplies and embarked 700 Navy aviation personnel being withdrawn as Allied bombing had rendered the airfield at Buka non-operational.
-The Japanese force was returning to Rabaul when Farrow's PT boats spotted four of the Japanese ships on their radar just after midnight; however, the PT boats mistook the Japanese vessels for friendly forces and hove to further ashore.
+The Japanese destroyers landed the 920 troops and supplies and embarked 700 Navy aviation personnel being withdrawn because Allied bombing had rendered the airfield at Buka non-operational.
+The Japanese force was returning to Rabaul when Farrow's PT boats spotted four of the Japanese ships on their radar on 25 November 1943 just after midnight; however, the PT boats mistook the Japanese vessels for friendly forces and moved closer to shore.
 Two of the Japanese ships subsequently attacked the PT boats, firing on them and attempting to ram PT-318.
 They failed to score any hits, though, while one of the PT boats, PT-64, fired a torpedo which missed its target.
 Afterwards, the Japanese destroyers steamed west towards Cape St. George.

 Around 01:41, Kagawa's two screening destroyers were picked up by radar by Burke's destroyers, which had moved into position between Cape St. George and Buka, with Dyson making contact first.
 Poor visibility prevented the Japanese from spotting the American ships in turn.
 Burke elected to use his own division for the torpedo attack.
 Superior radar allowed the American ships to approach within 5500 yd and launch their torpedoes at about 01:55 before the Japanese sighted them.
 Onami was hit by several torpedoes and sank immediately with all hands, including Kagawa.
 Makinami was hit by one torpedo and disabled.

 Burke's force established radar contact with the rest of the Japanese force at 13000 yd soon after launching their torpedoes and turned to pursue; Yamashiro's three transport destroyers fled north, pursued by Burke's division, while Converse and Spence from Austin's division finished off the disabled Makinami with torpedoes and gunfire.
 During the chase, torpedoes fired by Japanese destroyers exploded in the wakes of the American destroyers.
 Burke's three destroyers steadily gained on the three heavily laden Japanese destroyers, opening fire around 02:22, scoring several hits.
 Uzuki was hit by one dud shell and escaped without significant damage.
 Amagiri escaped untouched.
 Around 02:25, the Japanese ships split up and fled in different directions.
 Burke chose to pursue Yugiri with his entire force and sank her at about 03:28 after a fierce engagement.